edwardcapriolo/tunit/README.md

   }
 ```

-In the worst case scenario TUnit will wait no more than a specified amount of time (default 1) second.
+In the worst case scenario TUnit will wait no more than a specified amount of time (default 1 second).

 ```java
   @Test